ErvinK123/-LifeHack22-Seedlings-IGoGreen-/README.md

 Table with counter of amount recycled

 We have implemented a simple responsive,front end, proof-of-concept where dummy functionalities are simulated to show their purpose.
-This is our first time working with React and it was achieved in 24 hours.
+This is our first time working with React and it was achieved in 24 hours as part of NUS lifehack 2022.